Bridgend: Education

-Bridgend town has three comprehensive schools: Archbishop McGrath Catholic Comprehensive, Brynteg Comprehensive School and Bryntirion Comprehensive School.
+Bridgend town has four comprehensive schools: Coleg Cymunedol Y Dderwen Archbishop McGrath Catholic Comprehensive, Brynteg Comprehensive School, Bryntirion Comprehensive School, and pencoed comprehensive school.
 Brynteg generally serves the area east of the River Ogmore, while Bryntirion serves the areas west of the river.

-Brynteg is renowned for its rugby alumni, including J.P.R.
-Williams, Rob Howley, Gavin Henson, Mike Hall and Dafydd James; many talented athletes at other local schools join Brynteg to play for the school in the Welsh School Rugby Union leagues.
-The school has produced several Welsh rugby union internationals, and prominent athletes in other sports have also attended, including top female cyclist Nicole Cooke.
-Bryntirion has also produced its fair share of sporting talent, notably Gareth Llewellyn and triathlete Marc Jenkins.
+Brynteg is renowned for its rugby alumni, including J. P. R. Williams, Rob Howley, Gavin Henson, Mike Hall and Dafydd James; many talented athletes at other local schools join Brynteg to play for the school in the Welsh School Rugby Union leagues.
+The school has produced several Welsh rugby union internationals, and prominent athletes in other sports have also attended, including female cyclist Nicole Cooke.
+Bryntirion has also produced sporting talent, including Gareth Llewellyn and triathlete Marc Jenkins.
 Archbishop McGrath School covers the whole of the county, and moved to a new campus at Brackla in 2011.

 At least nine primary, junior schools, and infant schools are in the town, though several of the junior and infant schools have merged to form single primary schools in recent years.

 Also, two special-educational needs schools are there: Heronsbridge School which is linked with Brynteg Comprehensive School and at the back of Bridgend College.
 It is for students of primary and secondary school ages with severe learning disabilities.
 Another school, Ysgol Bryn Castell, offers education for Key Stage 1–4 students with moderate to severe learning disabilities; it is linked with Bryntirion Comprehensive School and has opened up a satellite unit at Cynffig Comprehensive School, a few miles west of Bridgend.

 Bridgend College is the town's further education and higher education provider; it primarily offers vocational courses and GCSEs.
 It attracts school-leavers from as far as Swansea and Cardiff.
 It offers a range of higher-education courses such as Postgraduate Certificate in Education, Higher National Certificate, and Higher National Diploma in various subjects and master's programmes at its Queens Road campus on Bridgend Industrial Estate.
 These are mainly franchised from the University of South Wales.
 The Pencoed Campus has a focus on sport, animal care, and horticulture, and Maesteg Campus offers more community-based programmes.

 Bridgend College has its own residence for students aged 16+ with learning difficulties and physical disabilities who come to the college from all over Wales.